Infrared Cameras Holdings, Inc.: Infrared Cameras Announces Closing of Business Combination with SportsMap Tech Acquisition Corp.

 David Gow, Chairman and CEO of SportsMap Tech Acquisition Corp, remarked "I'm happy to complete the business transaction, and equally excited to see Gary and his team deliver a unique product and solution to a diversified sub-set of market verticals.
 We view this event as the initial catalyst for the Company to deliver long-term shareholder returns."

-The combined company has applied to list its common stock and public warrants on the Nasdaq Global Market ("Nasdaq") under the ticker symbols "MSAI" and "MSAIW", though such applications had not been approved for listing prior to the closing of the business combination.
-Nasdaq has halted trading of the combined company's securities on Nasdaq, pending the combined company demonstrating that it satisfies the initial listing criteria for Nasdaq.
-Additionally, Nasdaq's policy is to initiate delisting procedures with companies that have not been approved for listing prior to the closing of their business combinations, subject to a company's ability to appeal the delisting.
-The combined company intends to appeal any delisting procedures by demonstrating that it satisfies the initial listing criteria for Nasdaq, which it expects to be able to do in the coming days.
+The combined company has applied to list its common stock and public warrants on the Nasdaq Global Market ("Nasdaq") under the ticker symbols "MSAI" and "MSAIW".
+Because the listing application was not approved prior to the closing of the business combination, the company expects Nasdaq to initiate delisting procedures, subject to the company's ability to appeal the delisting.
+The company intends to appeal any delisting procedures by demonstrating that it satisfies the initial listing criteria for Nasdaq, which it expects to be able to do in the coming days.

 About Infrared Cameras